-Plans are underway to recruit students and to renovate the new location of the Aerospace & Natural Science Academy of Toledo, slated to open for the 2018-2019 school year.
+Recruitment has started for students who wish to attend the new Aerospace & Natural Science Academy of Toledo, slated to open for the 2018-2019 school year in a renovated building at Toledo Express Airport.

 Toledo Public Schools is not reinventing the wheel with its new school.